-Borderline personality disorder is a mental illness that is characterized by long patterns of strong emotional reactions, fears of abandonment, and substance abuse.
-Other symptoms of borderline personality disorder may include:
+A borderline personality disorder is a mental illness characterized by long patterns of strong emotional reactions, fears of abandonment, and substance abuse.
+Other symptoms of BPD may include:

-While this is not a complete list of symptoms for borderline personality disorder, these are the more common findings among those who have BPD.
+While this is not a complete list of symptoms for BPD, these are the more common findings among those who have BPD.
 Also, keep in mind that another mood disorder may be responsible for these symptoms.
-A mental health professional can adequately diagnose conditions, including those with a borderline personality disorder, as opposed to a mood disorder, stress disorder, or other mental disorders.
+A mental health professional can adequately diagnose conditions, including those with a BPD, as opposed to a mood disorder, stress disorder, or other mental disorders.
 While having a mental health disorder can be stressful, therapy focuses on helping the person manage their mental illness.

-There are several medically acceptable types of psychotherapy to treat borderline personality disorder.
+There are several medically acceptable types of psychotherapy to treat BPD.
 As with any personality disorder, intense and long-durational talk therapy and online therapy focuses are a good way to keep symptoms in check.
-While medications may be used to treat some symptoms, such as depression, there is no singular medication to treat BPD.

 One of the types of psychotherapy for BPD is schema-focused therapy.
 In cognitive psychology, a schema is an organized pattern of thought and behavior.
-This type of talk therapy is best for those who suffer from abandonment issues and people with hypersensitive trigger-reactions to seemingly harmless conversations.
+This type of talk therapy is best for those who experience abandonment issues and people with hypersensitive trigger reactions to seemingly harmless conversations.
 Many of these symptoms stem from childhood or adolescence abuse.
-It is not uncommon for those diagnosed with borderline personality disorder to have a history of trauma or sexual abuse.
-Post-Traumatic Stress Disorder is a common comorbidity of borderline personality disorder.
+It is not uncommon for those diagnosed with BPD to have a history of trauma or sexual abuse.
+Post-Traumatic Stress Disorder is a common comorbidity of BPD.

 Dialectical Behavior Therapy

-For those with a borderline personality disorder, Transference-focused Psychotherapy is a type of therapy that patients typically attend two times per week.
+For those with a BPD, Transference-focused Psychotherapy is a type of therapy that patients typically attend two times per week.
 This highly structured treatment plan focuses on distorted perceptions of oneself and others.
-TFP has been shown to change how patients think about themselves in relationships and works on unreconciled conflicts with others due to mental health issues, including borderline personality disorder.
+TFP has been shown to change how patients think about themselves in relationships and works on unreconciled conflicts with others due to mental health issues, including BPD.

-Another treatment for a borderline personality disorder is mentalization-based therapy MBT.
-What often stands out is that borderline personality disorder patients often benefit from several forms of therapy at the same time.
-Mentalization-based therapy has been found to be a positive way of treating borderline personality disorder for several reasons.
+Another treatment for BPD is mentalization-based therapy MBT.
+What often stands out is that borderline personality disorder patients often benefit from several forms of therapy simultaneously.
+Mentalization-based therapy is a positive way of treating BPD for several reasons.

 MBT brings together aspects of psychodynamic, systematic, cognitive-behavioral, and ecological therapeutic approaches.
-The goal of using MBT to treat borderline personality disorder is to increase the patient’s mentalization capacity and reduce the likelihood of harmful behaviors to one’s self or others.
+The goal of using MBT to treat BPD is to increase the patient’s mentalization capacity and reduce the likelihood of harmful behaviors to one’s self or others.

 Additional goals of mentalization-based therapy include:

 MBT is typically conducted two times per week and consists of both group and individual therapy sessions.
-Group sessions are essential as they help patients with borderline personality disorder function around others.
-Patients also learn not to feel personally attacked by others and how to interact in an appropriate and healthy way.
+Group sessions are essential as they help patients with BPD function around others.
+Patients also learn not to feel personally attacked by others and interact appropriately and healthily.